writerthethinker1/testing-blog/_posts/2020/Jan/2020-01-07-Coprime-LCM.md

  Thanks for reading and thinking with me!
 Hope this made the Chinese Remainder Theorem proof easier to read.
 Catch you later!

- (づ｡◕‿‿◕｡)づ --- *All is number...*
+ (づ｡◕‿‿◕｡)づ --- *All is number...* (Pythagoras)

  [^1]: Just because a triangle looks like it's right, doesn't mean that it is until someone marks it so!
-Same with triangles that look isosceles... <i class="far fa-grin-squint-tears"></i>
+Same with triangles that look isosceles...
+No room for induction! <i class="far fa-grin-squint-tears"></i>